What is Carbonless Paper?

 Whether your carbonless is pre-collated (sequenced in advance) or in single sheets that will need collation, you need to make sure your final collation is correct.
 “Reverse” pre-collation is the most common.
 It simply means that the sheets are pre-collated in reverse order.

-That’s easy right?
+That’s easy, right?

 Always test your printer to see if you need Reverse or Straight collation before ordering!
-Unless you want to spend hours re-collating, it is imperitive that you know which collation your printer needs to make the job simple and painless.
+Unless you want to spend hours re-collating, it is imperative that you know which collation your printer needs to make the job simple and painless.

 A word of caution: 1) be careful to keep your sheets in exact order and 2) do not flip them over.
 The chemical coatings (notated by CB, CFB, and CF) are specifically arranged and must stay that way for the image transfer to work.
-A complete set of 2 part carbonless must have a CB (coated back) top sheet that meets a CF (coated front) bottom sheet so that when pressure is applied from a pen, the coatings work together to leave an image on the CF. A 3, 4, 5, or 6 part set will need to have CFB sheets in between the CB top sheet and CF bottom sheet to fill out the set with the required number of sheets.
-These sheets, although they are coated on front and back (CFB), must also not be flipped over because the coating is different on the front than on the back of these sheets.
+A complete set of 2 part carbonless must have a CB (coated back) top sheet that meets a CF (coated front) bottom sheet so that when pressure is applied from a pen, the coatings work together to leave an image on the CF. A 3, 4, 5, or 6-part set will need to have CFB sheets in between the CB top sheet and CF bottom sheet to fill out the set with the required number of sheets.
+These sheets, although they are coated on the front and back (CFB), must also not be flipped over because the coating is different on the front than on the back of these sheets.

-Where to buy carbonless paper
+Where to buy carbonless paper?

 We’re pretty biased, but we think we’re the best in the biz.
 We don’t hide behind a website or leave you hanging without support.
 Pick up the phone and one of our Sales Reps will be happy to assist you.

-More importantly, our carbonless paper is high quality and we can get you the best deal with free freight and no minimums.
-It runs smoothly through ANY printer and prints in smooth, collated fashion, so you won’t have to throw away sets from paper jams or crumpled sheets.
+More importantly, our carbonless paper is high quality, and we can get you the best deal with free freight and no minimums.
+It runs smoothly through ANY printer and prints in a smooth, collated fashion, so you won’t have to throw away sets from paper jams or crumpled sheets.
 Our wholesale carbonless paper will help you make quality custom business forms in a competitive price range.